 In this task students are required to add and subtract simple fractions in the context of distances between villages.
+Students are asked to add two distances presented as fractions (part a) and to subtract two distances presented as fractions (part b).

 Many students find manipulating fractions difficult, so frequent practice can be helpful.
 Using fractions rather than decimals for lengths, weights etc. in other parts of the curriculum can provide helpful practice.
 In this question only halves and quarters are involved.
 The use of visual aids such as fraction walls, number lines showing fractions, and shapes divided into equal parts, can be beneficial.

-Questions 7 and 8: Thermometer
+Question 7 and 8: Thermometer

-This task asks students to read a negative value on a thermometer (question 7) and mark a different negative value on a second thermometer scale (question 8).
+In question 7, students are asked to read a negative value on a thermometer and in question 8 are asked to mark a negative value on a second thermometer scale.

 To do this correctly students need to count down to the left through zero rather than up to the right.
 Using negative numbers in a familiar context such as temperature can make them more easily understood.
 Practice with scales which are vertical as well as horizontal is worthwhile.
 Everyday situations such as heights above and below sea level, and quiz games using positive and negative scores can add interest to work on this topic.

-Questions 9, 10 and 11: Coins
+Question 9, 10 and 11: Coins

 This task provides a table of information showing the diameter, thickness and weight of euro coins.
-Students are asked to find which coin is thickest (question 9), the heaviest weight (question 10) and which two coins weigh 6.37 grams when put together (question 11).
+Students must identify which coin has the largest diameter (question 9); find out how much the lightest coin weighs (question 10) and work out which two coins weigh 6.98 grams when put together (question 11).

 Extracting the correct information from a table is a very useful skill and can be practised in the classroom using real tables such as bus timetables or information on the internet.
 This question also requires an ability to be accurate about which value is being asked for.
-The answer to 'which coin is thickest?' needs students to identify the value of the thickest coin, whereas, in part b the answer is the weight of the heaviest coin.
+The answer to 'which coin has the largest diameter?' needs students to identify the value of the thickest coin, whereas, in question 10 the answer is the weight of the lightest coin.
 The numbers provided in the table are given to two decimal places, so, in question 11, the addition of decimals is also being assessed.

-Questions 12 and 13: Triangles
+Question 12 and 13: Triangles